 For the last four years, Emory has established his own â€˜Emory Galleryâ€™ currently open in New Yorkâ€™s Chelsea neighborhood, at which his Zebra Love collection is exhibited, along with his other original works of art.
 Emory helps spearhead The Brooklyn Artist Guild â€“ a donation based education program that identifies talented and emerging artists who join the group in an effort to highlight the Neo Renaissance movement through their multi-media work in the theatrical and visual arts.

-A selection of original works from Blake Emoryâ€™s Zebra Love collection will be exhibited at Spectrum Miami, located in the cityâ€™s Midtown district, priced between $7,500 and $15,000.If you love Soul Of Miami, please consider leaving a testimonial.
+A selection of original works from Blake Emoryâ€™s Zebra Love collection will be exhibited at Spectrum Miami, located in the cityâ€™s Midtown district, priced between $7,500 and $15,000.Thank you for using Soul Of Miami!